 Congratulations, you are ready to embark on your new course!

-You should now read the information on our Welcome to Warwick website which will guide you from preparing your trip to the UK to the first a few weeks into your course.
-The Office for Global Engagement has comprehensive guidance specifically aimed at international students as well.
+You should now read the information on our Welcome to Warwick website which will guide you - from preparing your trip to the UK to the first few weeks into your course.
+You can book airport pick up as well.